 Utilize Canonical Tags

 In cases where you are required to publish analogous content on your website or other online platforms, it is advisable to use canonical tags to indicate the content’s original source.
-Canonical tags tell search engines which iteration of the content is the principal or original source, which can prevent penalties for duplicate content.
+Canonical tag tell search engines which iteration of the content is the principal or original source, which can prevent penalties for duplicate content.

 Repurpose Content Thoughtfully

-Repurposing content can be a useful technique, but it must be executed thoughtfully to sidestep duplicate content.
+Repurposing content creation can be a useful technique, but it must be executed thoughtfully to sidestep duplicate content.
 For instance, you can convert a blog post into a video or infographic, but you must ensure that the novel content is sufficiently distinct from the original and provides unique value to your audience.

 Verify for Duplicate Content